MathWorks-Teaching-Resources/Electrophysiology-Tutorial-for-Neuroscience/README.md

-# ELECTROPHYSIOLOGY TUTORIAL FOR NEUROSCIENTISTS
+# ELECTROPHYSIOLOGY TUTORIAL FOR NEUROSCIENCE

 This is a MATLAB tutorial for neuroscientists analyzing neural signals recorded during electrophysiology experiments.
 In addition to data recorded from electrodes placed within the brain, this also includes EEG and ECoG signals.